-You can easily remove addon domains using the cPanel Addon Domains function.
+You can also easily remove an addon domain using the cPanel Addon Domains function.

 Deleting An Addon Domain

-To delete addon domains, go to the Addon Domains > Modify Addon Domain section, then locate the addon domain you would like to delete and click Remove …
+To delete addon domains, go to the Addon Domains > Modify Addon Domain area, then locate the item you would like to delete and click Remove …

 If you are sure that you want to permanently remove the addon domain, click on the ‘Remove’ button …

-The addon domain will be permanently deleted …
+Your addon domain will be permanently removed …

 (Confirmation of permanent addon domain removal)